Connect with us

 Discussions about whether the city is equipped to continue to manage its water system are ongoing at the Mississippi State Capitol.

-At a Tuesday afternoon conference, Jackson Mayor Chokwe Antar Lumumba said the city has been to follow the recommendations of the EPA.
+At a Tuesday afternoon news conference, Jackson Mayor Chokwe Antar Lumumba said the city has been trying to follow the recommendations of the EPA.
 Responding to questions Tuesday from Mississippi Free Press reporter Nick Judin, who wrote about EPA concerns with the city’s recruitment of water system managers, the mayor said several steps have been taken to find additional operators for the city’s water treatment system.

 “We have committed every dollar we could find to resolve this problem,” Lumumba said.